RickCastle2018/wallets-manager/README.md

 ### nfts

-**Not implemented yet!** This is a draft, and none of the methods listed below works.
+**Nothing implemented yet!** This is a draft, and none of the methods listed below works.

 #### GET /nfts